 It is the taste that a wine leaves in the mouth after the wine is swallowed.
 This residual taste can often be sweet, tart, bitter, smoky.

-It is used to refer to sweet smells, for example in the case of red wine, one usually refers to berries, jams, toffee, while in the case of white wine it is usually peach, mango, pineapple, vanilla.
+It refers to sweet smells; for example, in the case of red wine, one usually refers to berries, jams, toffee, while in the case of white wine, it is usually peach, mango, pineapple, vanilla.

 It refers to the deposits of dead yeast that sinks to the bottom of wine after fermentation and ageing.

 It is the amount of time that the flavours from the wine stay in the mouth after swallowing it.